trivago/chapi/README.md

 ### Parameters

-The parameter settings will be found under the `parameter property:
+The parameter settings will be found under the `parameters property:

 ```yml
 parameters: